 - Float Rite Park - Somerset

 - Rivers Edge Camping and Resort - Somerset

 You'll float past towering green pines as you stay cool in the clear waters of the Wolf River.
 In Langlade County, the Upper Wolf River drops 430 feet over 28 miles, making it one of the fastest-flowing rivers in the Midwest.
-Further downstream things slow down for a lazier trip out of New London.
+Further downstream things slow down for a gentle trip out of New London.

 Timbered bluffs and rustic rock ledges.
 Quiet water with an occasional rush of rapids.
 Sounds perfect for a tubing trip!
 You can find this river in the Southwest corner of Wisconsin near Iowa.
-What are you waiting for?

-Float gently through the forested riverbanks and rich farmlands.
+Float gently through forested riverbanks and rich farmlands.
 South of Madison near the Illinois border, the Sugar River serves up a sweet afternoon of rolling down the river.

 Tube your way through the Chain O’ Lakes or small river scenes – or both – on the Crystal River in Waupaca.
 Navigate crystal-clear waters through a variety of lakes and streams.

 Find other tubing spots near you!